Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 23:39 Exactly.

-23:43 It can also propose new ways to break it.
+23:43 It could also propose new ways to break it.

 23:47 Yes, that's right.